 You will be required to attach a resumé and cover letter to your online application.
 Please have those ready before you start.

-Community Advisors in your building will be holding information sessions on Jan.
-21 - 23.
-Look out for posters with times and locations, or ask your CA when the next information session will be taking place.
+Community Advisors in your building will be holding information sessions from Jan.
+30 to Feb.
+3. Look out for posters with times and locations or ask your CA or Hall Director when the next information session will be taking place.

 There are two individual interviews lasting 30 minutes back-to-back.